The business cloud is ever-growing. Companies of all sizes have replaced their infrastructure with a cloud-based service.

 There are further storage options among Amazon’s services that cater to different needs.
 For example, if you don’t need to access data very often then you can opt for long-term archiving and backup in the form of Amazon Glacier.

 Another popular option is Amazon EC2, which provides a powerful virtual computing environment on a virtual server.
-You can use this computing environment for cloud storage, memory, networking and to run your business’ applications.
+You can use this computing environment for cloud storage, memory, networking, and running your business’s applications.

 As you get to determine how you use this environment, it’s extremely flexible and scalable.